sjaturner/cdump/README.md

 I think that I'll adapt this so that I can make programs which look at global structures in running processes using process\_vm\_readv.
-The easiest way to use that function on a modern Linux is to prefix the program with "setarch -R" to sidestep the address space radomisation (acceptable for debug).
+The easiest way to use that function on a modern Linux is to prefix the program with "setarch -R" to sidestep the address space randomisation (acceptable for debug).
 I might even try to turn this the other way round and provide a mechanism for modifying global state.